Starting School – Reception September 2023

 Parents may email the ESAS (email@example.com) and request the measurement from their home to the school of their choice.
 Please provide your full home address and list the schools you are considering.

-The table below shows the furthest distance and number of siblings offered over the last 6 years at Eversley.
+The table below shows the furthest distance, number of siblings and other higher criteria offered over the last 6 years at Eversley.
 Please be aware that the school is unable to predict how far out the offers will go, as this depends on the number of children that will be applying for schools each year.

 If you are applying under the sibling criteria, remember to state on the application that your child has a brother or sister already attending Eversley Primary School.